To Rum

 (Yet what’s REALLY civilized is single-malt Scotch, and if there’s anything more disreputable than a Scottish writer, I don’t know what that is.
 Read Robert Burns’ couplet on female sex organs, and then come back to me, rolling your eyes – but don’t you dare, darling, tell me I told you so.
 I know I told you and, as is normal, you didn’t listen.)

 But single-malt Scotch?
 You can get schnickered, then knackered, then fighty, then non-conscious, and it all looks classy until the point where you fall off your stool.
-And even that looks okay if you adjut your tie afterwards.
+And even that looks okay if you adjust your tie afterwards.

 I can’t help it, though.
-Rum formed an alliance with Coke back when it was full of cocaine, and after that, how can we not drink a rum + dark soda without figuring we’re off taking an ancient stimulant which scarcely ever made people get into gunfights except every couple of hours back in the 19th century?
+Rum formed an alliance with Coke back when the latter was full of cocaine, and after that, how can we not drink a rum + dark soda without figuring we’re off taking an ancient stimulant which scarcely ever made people get into gunfights except every couple of hours back in the 19th century?

 Why is the rum gone?
 Because I ain’t no liquor snob, that’s why.